 You can’t work with business process management without workflow management coming up, and vice versa.
 The two systems are critical to a company’s successful operation.
 However, that is only possible if businesses can distinguish one concept from the other.

 Processes and workflow are two of the most confusing terms in the business environment.
 One reason is that most people use them interchangeably.
-Since workflow and businesses processes are closely related, the confusion makes sense.
+Since workflow and business processes are closely related, the confusion makes sense.

 Nonetheless, enterprises must ensure that they comprehend what each tool means and the value it adds to get the best from it.